LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/initialize.rst

 The home page of your application is full of curated content and extra resources from Microsoft on how to use ASP.NET.
 Bookmark these as you see fit!

+The Github repo to follow is `HelloASPDotNET <https://github.com/LaunchCodeEducation/HelloASPDotNET>`.
+After creation, the project should look like ``master``.

 Check Your Understanding
 ------------------------